The Best Legal Representation A Father Can Have

 • The child’s relationship to their extended family and community.

 Although a child’s preferences can play a large part in deciding a child custody dispute, they are not the only determining factor.
 Texas courts consider these factors and several others and ultimately decide on what they believe is in the child’s best interests.
+Ultimately, the courts recognize that the child’s safety and emotional well-being must come first.
+The court’s decisions regarding visitation aim to create a healthy framework in which the child can maintain a relationship with both parents while minimizing exposure to harmful situations.

 Why Should I Hire Your Houston Child Custody Attorney to Represent Me?